 Female genital fistula is a debilitating injury affecting an estimated 500,000 women, mostly in sub-Saharan Africa.
 Fistula is primarily due to prolonged obstructed labor combined with a lack of high-quality emergency obstetric care access or an injury resulting from medical care.

 Fistula is associated with significant physical, psychosocial, and economic consequences.
-Surgery to repair the fistula is often transformative, yet post-repair symptoms may lower social and mental health.
+Surgery to repair the fistula is often transformative, yet post-repair symptoms may delay social and emotional recovery.
 These factors limit women’s ability to resume their previous roles despite successful surgery, especially if they are also experiencing economic hardship.

 Targeted rehabilitation efforts may substantially impact recovery and quality of life.
 Despite the need and recognition that holistic approaches to fistula care may improve recovery, most fistula services incorporate little complementary or follow-up care.

-A study co-led by Bixby researcher Alison El Ayadi sought to address the gap in evidence-based practice for reintegration following female genital fistula surgery through the development and pilot test of an intervention at a hospital in Kampala, Uganda.
+A study co-led by Bixby researcher Alison El Ayadi sought to address the gap in evidence-based practice for reintegration following female genital fistula surgery through the development and pilot test of an intervention at Uganda's national referral hospital.
 The intervention had multiple components including health education, psychosocial counseling, physiotherapy and economic empowerment.

 They found that the program was feasible and acceptable to both the patients and the people who ran it.
 All 12 patients were very satisfied with the intervention.
 They gave feedback on each of the 4 components:

-• Economic incentive.
+- Economic incentive.
 All participants appreciated the $150 economic incentive.
-Most started small businesses and reported that the amount of money was adequate.
+Most started small businesses and reported that the amount of money was adequate for small business start-up.

 This research contributes to the limited evidence base on holistic fistula care, which supports the need for reintegration programming addressing the unique physical, psychosocial, and economic needs of women recovering from fistula and fistula repair surgery.